This post may contain affiliate links. Please read our disclosure policy.

 Cream cheese frosting

 - Add in the powdered sugar, and vanilla extract, and whip for 3-5 minutes or until fluffy.
-If the frosting seems soft, chill it in the fridge or freezer for a few minutes then whip again.1 teaspoon vanilla extract, 1 cup powdered sugar
+If the frosting seems soft, chill it in the fridge or freezer for a few minutes then whip again.1 tsp vanilla extract, 1 cup powdered sugar

 - Place the frosting in a piping bag with a large round piping tip or in a ziplock bag with the tip cut off and frost each cooled-down cookie.
 Top with crushed red velvet cookie crumbs and enjoy!